 Shane is a Senior Associate Attorney at Koprince Law and Editor of SmallGovCon.
 He is here to help businesses in their quest to navigate the thicket of federal government contracting, with a focus on those issues affecting small businesses.
 Shane excels in drafting both transactional and litigation documents and advising clients on FAR and SBA contracting rules, skills that come in handy in solving the riddles of government contracting.

-Shane is experienced in numerous litigation matters including bid protests before GAO; size and status protests (including SDVOSB status) before the SBA area office; size and status appeals before SBA OHA; contract administration issues with contracting officers; and claims appeals.
-In the transactional world associated with federal government contracts, he has worked on joint venture agreements, operating agreements, subcontracts, teaming agreements, and other documents.
-Shane also provides insights to contractors into matters that might arise in areas such as cost principles, DOL wage classification appeals, limitations on subcontracting, and affiliation.
+Shane has achieved positive results for clients in numerous litigation matters including bid protests before GAO; size and status protests (including SDVOSB status) before the SBA area office; size and status appeals before SBA OHA; contract administration issues with contracting officers; and claims appeals.
+In the transactional world associated with federal government contracts, he has worked on mentor-protégé agreements, joint venture agreements, operating agreements, subcontracts, teaming agreements, and other documents.
+Shane also provides insights to contractors into important compliance matters in areas such as affiliation and size standard compliance, limitations on subcontracting, and joint venture principles.

 In this endeavor, he draws on his years of work with a boutique law firm specializing in debtor-creditor issues.
 In that position, he advised clients on small business issues, financial matters and how to run through the gauntlet of government-sanctioned review.
 He has litigated numerous issues of state and federal law before federal courts, with issues ranging from real property law to interpretation of loan documentation and divorce decrees.

 While at the University of Kansas School of Law, Shane served on the Kansas Law Review as the Symposium Editor and was a member of the Moot Court Council.
 Shane also served as judicial intern for Judge Dale L. Somers of the United States Bankruptcy Court for the District of Kansas while in law school.